agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

-A more accurate diagram might be something like this, where we have _apples_ in memory space let's say `8947`, and this node points to the next node, which is _grapes_ that is at `8742` in memory, and then that node point to _pears_ that is at `372` location in memory, because _pears_ is the end of the list, the tale it points to _null_.
+A more accurate diagram might be something like this, where we have _apples_ in memory space let's say `8947`, and this node points to the next node, which is _grapes_ that is at `8742` in memory, and then that node point to _pears_ that is at `372` location in memory, because _pears_ is the end of the list, the tail it points to _null_.

 You just thinking to your self, how come I'm not just coding this in JavaScript,